ricetuan/GameDesignDocument/reportPage7-21.md

    adjust Ui,animation
 5 :week shipment, polishing

-- Liked
+- Liked - the Scheduling of the Games
-- Learned
+- Learned - there is something hard in multiPlay so that try to start it earlyer
-- Lacked
+- Lacked - Knowledege of level design
-- Longed for
+- Longed for - Art skill